ethancsmith/math263-notes/03-error_analysis.md

 k_1 &= f(x_i, y_i),\\
 k_2 &= f(x_i+h, y_i+hk_1).
 \end{align*}
-The above derivation demonstrates the following result, which we take as evidence for the fact that the modifed Euler method is an order $2$ numerical method.
+The above derivation demonstrates the following result, which we take as evidence for the fact that the modified Euler method is an order $2$ numerical method.

 ```{prf:theorem}